 Using a Rakuten Kobo?
 You’ll want to check out their free e-book website, which allows you the opportunity to download a large selection of free titles for kids, young adults, and adults as a thank you for being a Kobo account holder.

 Use your existing library membership to connect with this website that offers a large selection of e-entertainment options, including books, comics, magazines, newspapers, and more.
 The apps are available through the Apple App Store, Google Play, and Kindle Fire platforms.

 You’ll find thousands of the best books, audiobooks, and more on Scribd, which claim to be the world’s largest digital library.
 While you can sign up for a 30-day free trial, a monthly subscription will cost $9.99 after that introductory period expires.
 Available on any device.

-These free ebooks are for beginning readers in PreK-Grade 2.
+These free e-books are for beginning readers in pre-K through grade 2.
 They come with a parent guide filled with activities and a mentor guide in case you aren’t sure how to talk about the text like teachers do.
 There are 25 books in all!

 This online streaming library is giving students access to a full month of free reading through its library.
 Teachers and parents can also check out the catalogue of lesson plans and resources.

 Download books with an eLibrary card.
 Everything from the classics to comics to school books!